-- employed for at least one year - notice of at least two weeks is given by nonexempt employees and notice of at least four weeks is given by exempt employees, and - notice period is worked (vacation in lieu of notice is not acceptable).
+- employed for at least six months - notice of at least two weeks is given, (four weeks preferred for exempt employees), and - notice period is worked (vacation in lieu of notice is not acceptable).

 Failure to meet the above requirements will result in forfeiture of vacation pay on termination.